 We established a holding company, NeuroCo, Inc., to hold certain intellectual property and to undertake certain research and development activities.
 On December 17, 2018, we and NeuroCo entered into an Agreement and Plan of Merger pursuant to which we acquired all assets, including the assignment of all patents, and assumed all liabilities of NeuroCo.
 The merger closed on the same day and was consummated through a stock-for-stock transaction based on the relative values of our equity and NeuroCo's equity.
 In consideration for 100% equity interest of NeuroCo, we issued 33,462 shares of our common stock, and a promissory note in the principal amount of approximately \$1.6 million was settled and canceled.
 We assumed NeuroCo's 2015 Equity Incentive Plan, or the NeuroCo Plan.
-As of the merger closing, the outstanding options to purchase common stock of NeuroCo under the NeuroCo Plan converted to options to purchase 1,442 shares of our common stock.
+As of the merger closing, the outstanding options to purchase common stock of NeuroCo under the NeuroCo Plan converted to options to purchase 1,442 shares of our common stock, and all outstanding warrants to purchase common stock of NeuroCo converted to warrants to purchase 7,527 shares of our common stock.
 As a result of the merger, NeuroCo merged into our company, with our company being the surviving corporation.